trywilco/wilco-docs/docs/building-your-quest/conditions/array-find.md

   ...
 ```

 In this example we perform an action that returns an array and name the action `action_result`.
-Then, we test if the result array has an elements that contains the string `newrelic.syslog.nr-data.net`.
+Then we test if the resulting array has an element that contains the string `newrelic.syslog.nr-data.net`.

 ## Relevant Triggers